coddingtonbear/python-measurement/docs/index.rst

 unit-aware distance measurement, but also for converting between different units and adding/subtracting these objects from one another.

-This module not only provides those Distance (Length) and Area measurement objects, but also other measurements including Weight, Volume, and Temperature.
+This module not only provides those Distance and Area measurement objects (courtesy of Django), but also other measurements including Weight, Volume, and Temperature.

 .. warning::
    Measurements are stored internally by converting them to a